 Once you have the ACAS certificate, you are able to fill in form ET1, which must be completed and sent in to the employment tribunal system in order to make a valid claim.

-The form is simple to fill in, although the coding behind the online forms is somewhat lacking in sophistication – before completing the form you should also read our article titled ‘How to fill in the employment tribunal ET1 claim form‘.
+The form is simple to fill in, although the coding behind the online forms is somewhat lacking in sophistication – before completing the form you should also read our article titled ‘How to complete the employment tribunal ET1 claim form‘.

 The form contains basic details which you should be able to easily fill in.
 When it comes to setting out the particulars of your claim, you must explain the facts of the case and what it is that you are claiming, be it unfair dismissal, sex discrimination, a redundancy payment and so on.